Medieval period

 The Tartu recorder

 During the late medieval period, Tartu was an important Hanseatic city connecting Russia, especially Novgorod, with Western Europe.
-The body of the Tartu recorder is made from maple, the block from birch.
+The body of the Tartu Recorder is made from maple, the block from birch.

 A fifth medieval recorder was found in a latrine in the old Hanseatic city Elblag (in former times Elbing) southeast of Danzig in Poland (Naumann 1999, Kirnbauer and Young 2001, Kirnbauer 2002).